 - Informal meet-ups or occasional critique sharing– If possible, it’s nice to set up an initial face-to-face and then get in touch on an as-needed basis.

-Then check out this OPEN CRITIQUE GROUPS document of a chart displaying new and existing groups looking for new members.
-If you are interested in being the contact person for forming a group, please contact Judith Snyder at: email@example.com with CRITIQUE GROUP REQUEST in the subject line, and include the information needed for insertion in the chart:
+OPEN CRITIQUE GROUPS is a chart displaying new and existing groups looking for new members.
+If you are interested in being the contact person for forming a group, please contact Judith Snyder at: firstname.lastname@example.org with CRITIQUE GROUP REQUEST in the subject line, and include the information needed for insertion in the chart:

 - Your name and email address as the initial contact person